KimKalura/Weather-App/README.md

 ## Features

-As an user, I can:
+As a client, I can:
 -	add favorite city
 -	delete city
 -	view favorite cities